 - CrashPlan PRO

-Identify potential problems quickly with the progress bar.
+The color of the progress bar denotes the state of the backup.
 By default, if the color is:

 - Green - the destination has received new data within the past three days.